WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 of identity attributes that only Yevgeni can access directly.

-In this case, a technical solution does not proceed in a simple step-by-step fashion, but we can identify the chief needs:
+In this case, a technical solution does not proceed in a simple step-by-step fashion, but we can identify the chief requirements:

 * Safe onboarding of a potential refugee at their current location, likely with the help of humanitarian organizations.